lablnet/PHP-Autoloader-Class/Readme.md

 ## for more detail see index.php

-	require the files
+	//require the files
 	require_once 'core/init.php';
-	//loading filess
+	//loading classes
 	Autoloader::Load('path/to/files');